NPTE-PTA

 Medical management

-Medial emergency- immediate fasciotomy is indicated to relieve pressure and decrease the likelihood of prolonged neurovascular compromise
+Medical emergency- immediate fasciotomy is indicated to relieve pressure and decrease the likelihood of prolonged neurovascular compromise

 Physical therapy management

-Post-operatively physical therapy to ensure return to normal function
+Post-operatively, physical therapy to ensure return to normal function

 Cross-sectional view of lower leg